phil-reyher/wideriver/README.md

 ### Monocle

-Only one view is focused, occupying all of the available space.
+Only one view is focused, occupying all the available space.

 `│ n │` with `n` showing number of views only when greater than 1.